 As our post yesterday about cooking duck breast attests, we are obsessed with duck at D’Artagnan.
 With good reason.

-Explore the four different types of D’Artagnan duck breast available at our website (duck just happens to be 15% off this week).
+Explore the four different types of D’Artagnan duck breast available at our website.

 Here are five recipes for duck breast that are ideal for fall, and the perfect way to discover the many pleasures of duck for dinner.
 Or even lunch …